apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 - **Scala version inconsistent**

-  Since Apache StreamPark deployment requires a Scala environment, and Flink SQL operation requires the Flink SQL Client provided by Apache StreamPark, it is necessary to ensure that the Scala version of the Flink job is consistent with the Scala version of Apache StreamPark.
+  Since Apache StreamPark™ deployment requires a Scala environment, and Flink SQL operation requires the Flink SQL Client provided by Apache StreamPark™, it is necessary to ensure that the Scala version of the Flink job is consistent with the Scala version of Apache StreamPark™.

 - **Be aware of class conflicts**